aurelienlair/rest/README.md

 < Content-type: application/json; charset=utf-8
 <
 ```

+The characteristics of an `OPTIONS` request are:

+* it [idempotent](https://en.wikipedia.org/wiki/Idempotence) which means that we can make that same call repeatedly it will produce the same result.
+* it is safe, meaning they are *not* intended for creating/modifying resources
+* it is cacheable

 ### Laravel Rest API
 If you want check [this](https://github.com/aurelienlair/rest-laravel) Laravel API rest API I implemented.